tylerjackoliver/Fortran-Asteroid-Retrieval-Toolkit/prefilter/README.md

 Create a folder called data/ in the root directory of the optimiser.
 In it, the following files should be placed:

-  * de414.bsp
+  * A valid planetary ephemeris file (for example, DE430s.)
-  * naif0008.tls
+  * A valid leapseconds file (for example, naif0008.)
   * Ephemeris files for any of the desired candidates.
+These may be downloaded using the `get_ephemeris` script located in this repository.
-  * Data files for the manifold conditions; csv files with size n x 7, containing the backwards integration time in the synodic frame in column one, and the state vector in the remaining columns, where the units are in the synodic frame of the CR3BP
+  * Data files for the manifold conditions; csv files with size n x 7, containing the backwards integration time in the synodic frame in column one, and the state vector in the remaining columns, where the units are in the synodic frame of the CR3BP.

 The file `problem_parameters.f90` can then be adjusted to your particular problem.